naston/RAG_Demo/README.md

 ### Stage 3: Retrieve and Generate
 - Run DSPy for RAG
-- Repurpose code for DSPy <- You are here!
+- Repurpose code for DSPy
-- process all docs
+- process all docs <- You are here!
 - pre-train an index
-- create non-dspy version of code
+- create non-dspy version of code (pretty much done already)
+- create fine-tuning set
 - create a front end?

 ### Final Thoughts: